Students must apply via one of the following online application forms:-

 You'll also have one-to-one support from an allocated Personal Academic Tutor who will meet with you regularly.

 During both semesters where there are local half-term holidays, teaching doesn't take place during these weeks.
 Instead, we offer all students ‘enrichment weeks’ of optional and additional activities.
 These have ranged from guest lectures, training sessions, theatre trips, visits to museums, and more.
-We encourage all students to come along to enrichment weeks in both semesters.
+We encourage everyone studying on this criminal justice degree to come along to enrichment weeks in both semesters.

-The course assessment methods consist of a mixture of essays, reports, case studies, and presentations, to help you develop a wide range of knowledge and skills.
+The MSc Leadership in Criminal Justice and Policing course assessment methods consist of a mixture of essays, reports, case studies, and presentations, to help you develop a wide range of knowledge and skills.
 Assessments have been uniquely designed to offer experience of real-life tasks that you may be expected to undertake within a criminal justice workplace.
 Academic staff will use constructive and detailed feedback to support your learning.

 Explore our diverse range of crime, policing, and investigation courses available.
 Find out more about our degrees and who they're suitable for with a helpful guide to our courses.